magnolima/HebrewCalendar/README.md

 Shalom aleichem!

-These a conversion from the original javaScript functions for *Positional Astronomy*, by John Walker -- September, MIM (http://www.fourmilab.ch/).
+These are a conversion from the original javaScript functions for *Positional Astronomy*, by John Walker -- September, MIM (http://www.fourmilab.ch/).
 This program is in the public domain. [^1]

 Not all functions are exposed, but mainly we have: